Zanyy2k/BT5153_Applied_Machine_Learning_Group18/README.md

 1. Toxic_comment.csv - Main dataset for this project, **We removed the id column due to github file size limitation**.
 It is the training data for Toxic Comment Classification Challenge in Kaggle Competition (https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data)

-2. Scrap data - It contains the ten raw csv file, we get from scraping historical tweets between 01 April 2020 to 10 April 2020 that were discussing the topic of ‘coronavirus’, with GetOldTweets3 python package.
+2. Scrape data - It contains the ten raw csv file, we get from scraping historical tweets between 01 April 2020 to 10 April 2020 that were discussing the topic of ‘coronavirus’, with GetOldTweets3 python package.

 3. data_augmentation_cn.csv - It contains the text after the original tweets being translated to **chinese** then back to engish